Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 ## RequireDest

-The `RequireDest` setting (`requireDestinationTag` in CasinocoinAPI) is designed to prevent customers from sending payments to your address while accidentally forgetting the [destination tag](#source-and-destination-tags) that identifies who should be credited for the payment.
-When enabled, the CSC Ledger rejects any payment to your address that does not specify a destination tag.
+The `RequireDest` setting (`requireDestinationTag` in StoxumAPI) is designed to prevent customers from sending payments to your address while accidentally forgetting the [destination tag](#source-and-destination-tags) that identifies who should be credited for the payment.
+When enabled, the STM Ledger rejects any payment to your address that does not specify a destination tag.

 We recommend enabling the `RequireDest` flag on all gateway issuing and operational addresses.

-The following is an example of using a locally-hosted `casinocoind`'s [`submit` command](reference-casinocoind.html#submit) to send an AccountSet transaction to enable the `RequireDest` flag:
+The following is an example of using a locally-hosted `stoxumd`'s [`submit` command](reference-stoxumd.html#submit) to send an AccountSet transaction to enable the `RequireDest` flag:

 Request: